ansys/pyhps/doc/source/examples/ex_python_pyansys_cantilever.rst

 Ansys Prime Server
 ------------------

-The Ansys Prime Server is automatically installed with Ansys 2023 R1 or later, and is needed for pyPrimeMesh.
-It should be registered in the scaler/evaluator as:
+The PyPrimeMesh package requires Ansys Prime Server, which is automatically installed with Ansys 2023 R1 or later.
+Ansys Prime Server must be registered in the scaler/evaluator as follows:

 .. list-table::
    :header-rows: 1